nesl/asvspoof2019/README.md

 # Deep Residual Neural Networks for Audio Spoofing Detection

-This repo has an implemntation for our paper **Deep Residual Neural Networks for Audio Spoofing Detection**, this is also describes the solution of team **UCLANESL** in the [ASVSpoof 2019 competition](https://www.asvspoof.org/).
+This repo has an implementation for our paper **Deep Residual Neural Networks for Audio Spoofing Detection**, this is also describes the solution of team **UCLANESL** in the [ASVSpoof 2019 competition](https://www.asvspoof.org/).

 ## Dataset